AkshayraviC09YC47/akshayravic09yc47.github.io/_posts/2020-02-28-test-markdown.md

 comments: true
 ---

-Recently i found a relected XSS on [https://www.maxmodapk.com](https://www.maxmodapk.com) search parameter ,and i and also checled for RCE and unfortunately i didnt find any RCE vulnerability and suddelny i reported that bug to maxmod domain admin
+Recently i found a relected XSS on [https://www.maxmodapk.com](https://www.maxmodapk.com) search parameter ,and i and also checked for RCE and unfortunately i didnt find any RCE vulnerability and suddelny i reported that bug to maxmod domain admin

 **Here is the screen shots**